Having a strong offering mix is a must for every boutique consulting firm or independent consultant that seeks sustainable growth.

 Packaging offerings also benefit you by improving reliability and saving you time.
 Reducing the number of customized activities and continually improving your methodology and internal systems will help you keep a high-quality standard in your delivery and reduce labor.

 Potent: Clients Solve Bigger Problems First

-If you use value-based pricing (and you should), the only way to increase your fees without reducing your clients' ROI is to deliver more value.
+If you use value-based pricing, the only way to increase your fees without reducing your clients' ROI is to deliver more value.
 That's why a great offering consists of a big solution to a big problem, instead of small solutions for small problems.